USEPA/ejscreen-multisite-open/README.md

  -->
 <!-- badges: end -->

-EJScreen’s Environmental Justice Analysis Multi-site Tool (EJAM) is a resource provided by the United States Environmental Protection Agency (US EPA).
+EJScreen’s Environmental Justice Analysis Multisite Tool (EJAM) is a resource provided by the United States Environmental Protection Agency (US EPA).
 It lets you easily and quickly see demographic and environmental information aggregated within and across hundreds or